zeuzmakessoftware/httplite/README.md

 # httplite
 A super lightweight HTTP server written in Rust, made to resemble the functionality of the "NET/HTTP" module in Go.
+Still in early access and working on docs.

 # Installing httplite
 Include this is your Cargo.toml in your project.